Longtime reader, Jennifer, told me about Cordova Park in Mission Viejo getting an upgrade in June 2018.

 - Lots of equipment that I’ve never seen before or only seen at a few other parks (for instance, the baby swings with room for mom or dad to swing along with their child – isn’t that so cool?)

-- I’m not 100% sure, but I think this is a hanging teeter-totter.
+I’m not 100% sure, but I think this is a hanging teeter-totter.
 If you sit opposite your friend, you can bounce them up and down.
+Beware, though, because it can go REALLY high.

 - Surrounded by two streets, although not very busy